On network coding for sum-networks: Codes for the reverse of a sum-network

 Consider two cuts $\chi_1$ and $\chi_2$ in $\net$.
 The first cut may include edges to the sources which correspond to the source processes, and the second cut may include edges out of the terminals corresponding to the recovered processes.
 Let the edges in $\chi_1$ and $\chi_2$ be $e_{11},e_{12},\ldots, e_{1r}$ and $e_{21},e_{22},\ldots, e_{2l}$ respectively.
 The transfer matrix $T_{\chi_1 \chi_2}$ between the two cuts relates the messeges carried by the two cuts as

-Note that for each $i,j$, $Y_{e_{ij}}$ is itself a column vector of dimension $n$ or $k$ depending on whether it is an internal edge or an edge for a source process or a process recovered at a terminal.
+Note that for each $i,j$, $Y_{e_{ij}}$ itself is a column vector of dimension $n$ or $k$ depending on whether it is an internal edge or an edge for a source process or a process recovered at a terminal.
 The transfer matrix has appropriate dimension depending on the dimensions of the column vectors on the left hand side and right hand side.
 It is convenient to view $T_{\chi_1 \chi_2}$ as a $l\times r$ matrix of blocks of appropriate sizes.
 The $(i,j)$-th block element of the matrix has dimension $dim(Y_{e_{2i}})\times dim(Y_{e_{1j}})$.
-The $(i,j)$-th block is the sum of gains of all the paths in the network from $e_{1j}$ to $e_{2i}$.
-By (\ref{eq:pgain}), each path gain is transposed in the reverse network under this code.
-So, it is clear that the transfer matrix from the cut $\chi_2$ to the cut $\chi_1$ for the code $\cC^\prime$ for $\net^\prime$ is given by
+The $(i,j)$-th block is the sum of the gains of all paths in the network from $e_{1j}$ to $e_{2i}$.
+By (\ref{eq:pgain}), each path gain is transposed in the reverse network under the code $\cC^\prime$.
+So, the transfer matrix from the cut $\chi_2$ to the cut $\chi_1$ of $\net^\prime$ under the code $\cC^\prime$ is given by